Enthalpiex/Eccirian-Encrypt/README.md

 # ⚠️WARNING: EARLY ACCESS 0.9.0

-# Eccirian Encrypt – Encrypted Files for Obsidian
+# Eccirian Encrypt – Encrypt Files for Obsidian

 The better encryption plugin for Obsidian.
 Encrypt your files.